 Among the findings of the Annual Rosenzweig Report:

-• 74 per cent of Canada’s biggest companies are run at the highest levels by men and men only; 94.2 per cent of the highest-paid executives are men; and
+- 69 per cent of Canada’s biggest companies are run at the highest levels by men and men only; 92.8 per cent of the highest-paid executive positions are held by men; and

 Gender diversity is good for business and good for corporate Canada.
 The more we know about and understand the barriers to the corporate advancement of women, the sooner we will eliminate the glass ceiling.